MinZHANG-WHU/FDCNN/README.md

     1. Download the test data sets and unzip them to the "datasets"  subfolder.

-    2. Using your own trained FDCNN model, or download our [pre-trained FDCNN model](https://drive.google.com/open?id=1v1Q9gOqgzk657aaPWfEirSR-aJafF7BS).
+    2. Use your own trained FDCNN model, or download our [pre-trained FDCNN model](https://drive.google.com/open?id=1v1Q9gOqgzk657aaPWfEirSR-aJafF7BS).

     3. Evaluation

-        - To test the accuracy of FDCNN on the test datasets, run the following commands below:
+        - To test the accuracy of FDCNN on the test datasets, run the following commands:
             ```
             python exp_test_custom.py \
                 --sensor=ZY3 \
                 --alpha=2.0
             ```

-        - To test the accuracy of FDCNN on the SZTAKI datasets, run the following commands below:
+        - To test the accuracy of FDCNN on the SZTAKI datasets, run the following commands:
             ```
             python exp_test_SZTAKI.py \
                 --alpha=2.66
             ```

-        - To test the accuracy of FDCNN on the OSCD datasets, run the following commands below:
+        - To test the accuracy of FDCNN on the OSCD datasets, run the following commands:
             ```
             python exp_test_OSCD.py \
                 --threshold=0.98